-I teach Yin Yoga as part of my Slow Sunday monthly yoga workshops, and starting in September I'll be teaching a new weekly Yin Yoga class at the beautiful York Yoga Studio.
+I teach Yin Yoga as part of my Slow Sunday monthly yoga workshops, and I also teach one off Yin Workshops (I don’t currently have a weekly Yin Yoga class) at the beautiful York Yoga Studio.
 So I wanted to tell you more about this wonderful style of yoga, and how it can really be of benefit to you dealing with the stresses and strains of modern life - whether you are a seasoned yogi or a complete beginner.

 ~ What is Yin Yoga? ~

 Yin yoga is a style of yoga that really helps you become more aware of living in your body.
 It's a yoga practice where we hold the postures for longer (3 to 5 minutes usually) to allow the body tissues to really release, let go and soften.
 It's called 'yin' to illustrate its contrast to some of the faster, more intense and dynamically moving yoga styles such as vinyasa, flow yoga or ashtanga which could be described as 'yang'.
 Yin is a slow practice, but one where we still find our edge, and it therefore provides a brilliant balance to these more dynamic yoga styles, or to other activities such as running, cycling, swimming etc.

 ~ Why Yin Yoga is brilliant ~